repobee/repobee-plug/docs/implementing.rst

 Standalone hook functions
 =========================
-Using standalone hook functions is recommended only if you don't want the safety net provided by the :py:class:`~repomate_plug.pluginmeta.Plugin` metaclass.
-It is fairly straightforward: simply mark a function with the :py:const:`repomate_plug.repomate_hook` decorator.
+Using standalone hook functions is recommended only if you don't want the safety net provided by the :py:class:`~repobee_plug.pluginmeta.Plugin` metaclass.
+It is fairly straightforward: simply mark a function with the :py:const:`repobee_plug.repobee_hook` decorator.
 With this approach, ``exampleplug.py`` would look like this:

 .. code-block:: python